 With my second child I used hypnobirthing and the difference I felt throughout labour was undeniable.
 I felt more empowered and in control and I was surprised when they told me I was 8cm dilated, despite knowing I was in active labour.
 I am always fascinated by the scientific research on the links between the mind, body and emotions and have written more about this, and my own birth stories, in my book.
 I focus on how you can positively effect your birth experience through enhancing oxytocin and endorphins and being aware of triggers that could release adrenaline and its subsequent impacts on your birth experience.
 We also look at your beliefs surrounding giving birth and how we can change any negative ones.
 You will be empowered with knowledge about the 'system' and will understand what you can and cannot control.
 Most importantly, you and your birth partner will know how to advocate for yourself by asking the right questions.
 This is something I am hugely passionate about.

-I have been very lucky to have been trained in birth support by the highly renowned Suzanne Yates (wellmother.org) and Juliet Hollingsworth (author of ‘Hypnobirth Yourself’).
-She is the co course creator of the fertility2birth hypnobirthing course (fertility2birth.com).
+I have been very lucky to have been trained in birth support by the highly renowned Suzanne Yates (wellmother.org) and I’ve also trained in Hypnobirthing with Juliet Hollingsworth (author of ‘Hypnobirth Yourself’) and Dani Diosi from ‘Mama Serene’.

-I am also a trained maternity reflexologist and massage therapist so I incorporate a real range of techniques and wisdom into my course days.
+I am a maternity reflexologist and pregnancy massage therapist so I incorporate a real range of techniques and wisdom into my course days.
 Teaching birth partners techniques to use for labour so they often feel they have an active role.

 1) Learn a range of techniques to activate the parasympathetic nervous system, you will feel confident and in control of your birth experience whilst having an understanding of the physiology of birth and what is happening with regards to your hormones.
 You will understand how to positively effect your experience through avoiding activating the sympathetic nervous system and why and how these different nervous system states effect your experience.